dtlnv/notife/README.md

   <img src="preview.png" alt="Scratch Map App" />
 </p>

 Notife is a command-line tool for displaying notifications on different operating systems.
+It's useful for notifying you when a long-running command has completed.

 ## Installation

+Global installation:

 `npm install notife -g`

+Or local installation:

+`npm install notife -save-dev`

 ## Usage